Severe Thunderstorm Warning issued for Ford, Iroquois by NWS - News Break

 Severe Thunderstorm Warning issued for Ford, Iroquois by NWS

-Effective: 2021-07-12 14:46:00 CDT Expires: 2021-07-12 15:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
+Effective: 2021-07-12 14:28:00 CDT Expires: 2021-07-12 15:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
 Tornadoes can develop quickly from severe thunderstorms.
 If you spot a tornado go at once into the basement or small central room in a sturdy structure.
 For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Torrential rainfall is occurring with these storms, and may lead to flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Ford; Iroquois A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM CDT FOR NORTHERN FORD AND NORTHWESTERN IROQUOIS COUNTIES At 246 PM CDT, severe thunderstorms were located along a line extending from 6 miles northeast of Cullom to near Clifton to near Gilman, moving northeast at 15 mph.
+Target Area: Ford; Iroquois A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM CDT FOR NORTH CENTRAL FORD AND NORTHWESTERN IROQUOIS COUNTIES At 227 PM CDT, severe thunderstorms were located along a line extending from near Cullom to 6 miles west of Ashkum to Gilman, moving northeast at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Clifton, Chebanse, Ashkum, Danforth and Stelle.
+Locations impacted include Gilman, Clifton, Onarga, Chebanse, Ashkum, Danforth, Kempton and Stelle.
 TORNADO...POSSIBLE HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0